-Green Cleaner kills spider mites and their eggs, predatory mites, aphids, white flies, broad mites and russet mites on contact.
+Green Cleaner kills spider mites and their eggs, aphids, white flies, broad mites and russet mites on contact.
 This safe & all-natural, 100 percent concentrate product can be used as a solution to dip tender new cuttings in, to prevent garden contamination when outsourcing plant starts, and can be used from start through harvest as a treatment.
 We start with soybean oil and sodium lauryl sulfate.
-The soybean oil acts to quickly suffocate pests, such as spider mites, broad mites, and russet mites, while the sodium lauryl sulfate coats bugs in slimy goodness to immobilize them.
+The soybean oil acts to quickly suffocate pests, such as spider mites, broad mites, and russet mites, while the sodium lauryl sulfate coats bugs to immobilize them.

 Green Cleaner is also very effective against the common fungus, powdery mildew.
 Powdery mildew is a problem so prevalent, that it effects growers from coast to coast, and is a constant source of irritation to gardeners in temperamental climates where humidity is difficult to control.
 PM is a disease caused by different species of fungi.
 Each species attacks specific or wide varieties of plants.
 The asexual production of spores can reproduce in as little as 48 hours.
 The spores move from plant to plant by wind, insect contact, and even gardeners.
 Many times outsourcing new plants and bringing them into your garden can bring in unwarranted spores of PM.
 Infection is favored in high humidity (50-90%), especially during nighttime or “lights off” hours, when temperatures can fluctuate between 60-80 degrees Fahrenheit.

 The symptoms of PM, well known to experienced growers, appear in the form of white circular spots that grow as the threadlike mycelium—fungal filaments, spread over plant and leaf surfaces.
 This gives the fungi a “powdery” appearance, hence the name “powdery mildew”.